EMBRYOPSIDA Pirani & Prado

 For further information, see Weiss (1890) and van Tieghem (1891b), cork cambium position, Mauritzon (1939a: embryology), Lourteig (1965), Venkateswarlu and Prakash Rao (1971: wood anatomy), Beusekom-Osinga and Beusekom (1975: morphology etc. around Crypteroniaceae), Johnson and Briggs (1985: morphological phylogeny), Van Vliet and Baas (1975, 1985: vegetative anatomy), Rye (1979), Solt and Wurdack (1980: chromosome number), Tobe (1989) and Tobe and Raven (1983a, 1985a, 1985b, 1987a, 1990), all embryology and ovule morphology (ordinal characters are mostly plesiomorphous), Dahlgren and Thorne (1985: general; other papers in Ann.
 Missouri Bot.
 Gard.
 71(3).
 1985), Boesewinkel and Venturelli (1987: ovule and seed), Weberling (1988: inflorescence morphology), Ronse Decraene & Smets (1991b: polyandry), and Almeda (1997: chromosome numbers).

 Relationships within the order have been extensively studied by Conti et al. (1996, 1998, 1999, 2002), Sytsma et al. (1998, esp.
 2004), Clausing and Renner (2001: Melastomataceae), Schönenberger and Conti (2001, 2003: esp.
 Penaeaceae area, etc.) and Wilson et al. (2005: Myrtaceae s.l.), and the tree is based on these publications.
-The position of Combretaceae seems still to be unclear (see also Maurin et al. 2010), although Berger and Sytsma (2010) and Soltis et al. (2011), find support (in the latter case only weak) for a position sister to [Onagraceae + Lythraceae].
+The position of Combretaceae seems still to be unclear (see also Maurin et al. 2010), although Berger and Sytsma (2010)< Bell et al. (2010) and Soltis et al. (2011), find at least some support for a position sister to [Onagraceae + Lythraceae].
 Anatomy (vestured pits), some morphological features (general leaf type and insertion) and molecular data all strongly suggest that Vochysiaceae are to be included in Myrtales, but at first sight the distinctive monosymmetric spurred flowers of that family are quite unlike those of the other members of the order.

 Includes Alzateaceae, Combretaceae, Crypteroniaceae, Lythraceae, Melastomataceae, Myrtaceae, Onagraceae, Penaeaceae, Vochysiaceae.